4/29/2025

 speaker

 Thanks.
-Then just finally for me to sort of finance your questions here on the quarter the details perhaps, but I financial expenses in the quarter in the P&L was at least higher than I had expected.
-Thank you for making the report on currencies and hyperinflation.
-Could you give any more details as to sort of a more underlying financial expenses or how much these impacts were in the quarter?
+Then just finally for me to sort of financial questions here on the quarter on the detailed side perhaps, but financial expenses in the quarter in the P&L was at least higher than I had expected.
+I think you comment in the report on currencies and hyperinflation.
+Could you give any more details as to sort of the more underlying financial expenses or how much these impacts were in the quarter?

 speaker

-Olaika, would you like to see if you can answer that?
-Do you have that?
+Ulrika, would you like to see if you can answer that?

 speaker